-Cleaning Cocker Spaniel ears regularly (at least weekly) is essential if your dog's ears are to stay healthy and free from infection and disease.
-Ear infections can be very painful and difficult to budge.
+Cleaning Cocker Spaniel ears regularly (at least weekly) is essential for your dog's ears to stay healthy and free from infection and disease.
+Keep your Cocker's ears clean!

-It's an understatement to say that Cocker Spaniel ears can be pretty high maintenance, that's why cleaning your dogs ears at least once each week is paramount!
+It's an understatement to say that Cocker Spaniel's ears can be pretty high maintenance; that's why cleaning dog's ears at least once each week is paramount!

 Because of their pendulous design, their ears often trail across the ground, picking up all sorts of debris and trailing through who knows what.